TheoRelativity/VulSE/README.md

 ## What it does?

-He tries to hack a webpage using preloaded attacks on it and then analyzes results to determine if is vulnerable.
+He tries to hack a webpage using preloaded attacks on it and then analyzes results to determine if it has vulnerabilities to exploit.

 ## How it works?